 - Strategic Management

 - Funding Opportunities

-Length: The length of the sabbatical experience is flexible and tailored to the interest of the sabbatical participants, but generally will not exceed six months.
+Length: The length of the sabbatical experience is flexible and tailored to the interest of the sabbatical participants, but generally will not exceed three months.

-Support: There is no fee for participating in the program, and applications are accepted year-round.
+Support: There is no fee for participating in the program.
 Stipends are not provided by the NIH for travel or living expenses, so individuals must be self-supported or supported by their home institution.
 The Clinical Center expects to have approximately 10 participants per year.

 Dr. Arvinder Loomba, Professor of Project, Operations and Supply Chain Management, San Jose State University, participated in the Sabbatical in Clinical Research Management for eight weeks in spring 2014 to build his expertise in technology transfer and international development.
 Dr. Loomba used his sabbatical experience to apply to the Fulbright Specialist Program, which he was recently awarded.
 Dr. Loomba will serve on the Fulbright Specialist Roster for a five year term, 2014-2019, in the areas of business administration and medical product development.